AdemeroIncPub/.github/profile/README.md

 You can find Nucleus One's terms of service here:
 - [Terms of service]

 Nucleus One projects may also download resources from external servers.
 For example, our Dart SDK will download dependencies from [pub.dev](https://pub.dev/).
 By downloading and/or using our projects, you also, in turn, agree to the terms of these external resource providers.

 ## About Nucleus One

-We want Nucleus One to be the go-to tools for your business process needs, regardless of what platforms your organization is currently using.
+We want Nucleus One to be the go-to tool for your business process needs, regardless of what platforms your organization is currently using.
 Don't see an SDK for your desired platform?
 Let us know on [Discord] or here on GitHub.

 ## Development

-Nucleus One's mobile app and SDKs are open-source projects and we welcome your contribution.
+Nucleus One's mobile app and SDKs are open-source projects and we welcome your contributions.
 Information on doing so can be found [here](CONTRIBUTING.md).

+Not up for coding yet?
+Maybe [our Zapier integrations](https://zapier.com/apps/nucleus-one/integrations) are a better fit for your business needs.
+While there are countless possibilities, here are just a few examples what they can do.
+* Capture new emails as Nucleus One documents
+* Create tasks from calendar events
+* Submit forms

 [Discord]: https://nucleus.one/#discord "Discord"
 [Discord instructions]: CONTRIBUTING.md